kensnyder/json-truncator/README.md

 # kensnyder/json-truncator

-Encode a value to json but keep it within a designated size.
+Encode a value to json but keep it within a designated string length.

 ## Installation